 Valentine’s Day brings to mind one of the many bennies of being in a childfree relationship: because the childfree don’t have kids, they have more time to devote to their relationships.

-Our daily lives include spending lots of time together, from long walks, cozy dinners in, lovely dinners out, both with leisurely and stimulating after dinner conversation, romantic evenings from date nights out to evenings in, dancing in the living room.
-We have a lot in common and get to enjoy our hobbies together.
+Our daily lives include spending lots of time together, including long walks, cozy dinners in, lovely dinners out, both with leisurely and stimulating after dinner conversation, romantic evenings from date nights out to evenings in, dancing in the living room.
+We share many things in common and get to enjoy our hobbies together.

 Kids or not, long-term intimate relationships are work.
-Childfree couples I’ve talked with over the years often comment about the fact that while it can be challenging to deal with relational issues, it is harder to avoid them when you don’t have the distraction called kids.
+Researching Families of Two and since then, childfree couples I’ve talked with over the years often comment about the fact that while it can be challenging to deal with relational issues, it is harder to avoid them when you don’t have the distraction called kids.

 And by not avoiding them, we enhance our chances of going the distance.
 Even parents I know have observed this about childfree relationships they see out there.
 If issues aren’t dealt with over time while the kids are at home, when the parents finally land at the empty nest (or even before), they find that when trying to finally face those issues, it can be too late.